tdhock/tdhock.github.io/_posts/2025-07-24-mlr3torch-sampler.md

 We have explained how to create a custom stratified sampler for use in the `mlr3torch` framework.
 This will be useful in experiments with loss functions that require a minimal number of samples of each class to get a non-zero gradient.

+Read [the next post](https://tdhock.github.io/blog/2025/mlr3torch-batch-samplers/) to see how we extended this method, exploring different `min_samples_per_stratum` values, and verifying its correctness.

 ## Session info